We all want to keep up with the Joneses and if you live in the ‘burbs, that often means having a pristine lawn.

 Before you start sharpening your mower blades, make sure that you have the following items on hand:

 - A lawnmower (yep – let’s state the obvious)

 - An electric grinder or an approximately ten-inch metal file

 - A bucket of water, putty knife, and brush to get out any caked-on garden debris

 Step By Step Guide

 You will likely need to replace your mower blades every one to three years completely.

-In the interim, it isn’t a difficult task sharpening mower blades but doing so will make a massive difference to how easy it is to cut your lawn and how clean of a cut your mower can get.
+Sharpening mower blades is not a difficult task, and if you do this you’ll see a massive difference between how easy it is to cut your lawn and how clean of a cut your mower can get.